spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-order-management-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that in the database, the configured data has been added to the `spy_glossary` table.
+Make sure that, in the database, the configured data has been added to the `spy_glossary` table.

 {% endinfo_block %}